squattingmonk/nasher/README.md

 overwrite the file.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

+If a file is present in the source tree but not in the file being extracted, you will be asked if you want to remove the file from the source tree.
+This is useful if you have deleted files from a module.
+You can pass the `--removeDeleted` flag to skip this prompt:

+    # Unpack "demo.mod", deleting files in src/ not present in "demo.mod"
+    $ nasher unpack demo.mod --removeDeleted

+    # Unpack "demo.mod", but do not delete missing files from the source tree
+    $ nasher unpack demo.mod --removeDeleted:false

+    # Make this project default to removing deleted files
+    $ nasher config --local removeDeleted true

+    # Make this project default to keeping deleted files
+    $ nasher config --local removeDeleted false

 You can initialize a package with the contents of a `.mod`, `.erf`, or `.hak` file by running: